tathby/cpp_one_assignments/battleship/README.md

 }
 ```

-in the `main.cpp` file.
-An example implementation is above
+An example implementation is in `src/example_solver.cpp`

 ``` c++
 void ExampleSolver::solve(Board &board) {